On the Complexity of Proving Polyhedral Reductions: Introduction

+We define this notion of equivalence using a new relation, $N \reduc_{E} N'$, called \emph{polyhedral abstraction equivalence} (or just \emph{polyhedral equivalence} for short).
+We should also often use the term \emph{$E$-abstraction equivalence} to emphasize the importance of the linear predicate $E$.
+This equivalence plays a central role in many of our results, as well as it provides the basis to formally define polyhedral reductions.

+We prove that deciding the correctness of our original notion of equivalence, see Sect.~\ref{sec:polyabs}, is undecidable (Theorem~\ref{th:undecidability-E-equivalence}).
+This decidability result is not surprising since most equivalence problems on Petri nets are undecidable~\cite{esparza1994decidability,esparza1998decidability}.
+Indeed, polyhedral equivalence is by essence related to the \emph{marking equivalence} problem, which amounts to deciding if two Petri nets with the same set of places have the same reachable markings; a problem proved undecidable by Hack~\cite{hack1976decidability}.
+Also, polyhedral equivalence (such as marking equivalence) entails trace equivalence, another well-known undecidable equivalence problem when we consider general Petri nets~\cite{hirshfeld1994petri,hack1976decidability}.

+Although this may appear contradictory, we prove that the equivalence problem becomes decidable when we consider a slightly different, and in some sense more general, equivalence relation between \emph{parametric} Petri nets.
 In this context, we use the term \emph{parametric} to stress the fact that we manipulate semilinear sets of markings, meaning sets that can be defined using a Presburger arithmetic formula $C$.
 In particular, we reason about parametric nets $(N, C)$, instead of marked nets $(N, m_0)$, with the intended meaning that all markings satisfying $C$ are potential initial markings of $N$.
-We also define an extended notion of polyhedral equivalence between parametric nets, denoted $(N_1, C_1) \preduc_E (N_2, C_2)$, whereas our original definition~\cite{pn2021} was between marked nets only (see Definition~\ref{def:eabs}).
+We also define an extended notion of polyhedral equivalence between parametric nets, denoted $(N_1, C_1) \preduc_E (N_2, C_2)$, whereas our original definition~\cite{pn2021,fi2022} was between marked nets only (see Definition~\ref{def:eabs}).

 We show that given a valid equivalence statement $(N_1, C_1) \preduc_E (N_2, C_2)$, it is possible to derive a Presburger formula, in a constructive way, whose satisfaction implies that the equivalence holds.
 We implemented this procedure on top of an SMT-solver for Linear Integer Arithmetic (LIA) and show that our approach is applicable in practice (Sect.~\ref{sec:examples}).
-Our method is only a semi-procedure though, since there are two possible outcomes when the equivalence does not hold: either we can generate a formula that is unsound, or our procedure does not terminate, and each of these outcomes provide useful information on why the equivalence does not hold.
+Even if we prove that this problem is decidable (see Theorem~\ref{th:parametric-E-abstraction-decidable}), our implementation is only a semi-decision procedure since we rely on the external tool \texttt{FAST}, which may not terminate if the equivalence does not hold.
+If anything, it makes the fact that we may translate our problem into Presburger arithmetic quite remarkable.